 Amber Swink Case

-The Brannon Law Firm and attorney Douglas Brannon have filed a complaint in Federal Court against the Montgomery County Sheriff’s office and Capt.
+The Brannon Law Firm and Dayton injury attorney, Douglas Brannon have filed a complaint in Federal Court against the Montgomery County Sheriff’s office and Capt.
 Judith L. Sealey for violently assaulting Amber Swink with pepper spray when she was confined in a restraint chair while in the jail on November 15, 2015.
 The entire assault of Amber Swink was captured on videotape and should have been documented in a detailed use of force report, which is required anytime pepper spray is utilized against an inmate in the jail.
 In an effort to cover up the incident and prevent it from becoming public, members of the Montgomery County Sheriff’s office deliberately destroyed the videotape and use of force report.
 The destruction of the video and use of force reports were confirmed on July 5, 2016 by Capt.
 Charles Crosby who stated:

 “The use of force report cannot be located and as it is a paper document cannot be reproduced.
 The video that was attached to the original cannot be located and cannot be found where it is normally saved for future use pursuant to the records retention schedule.
 The video was not located and cannot be reproduced.”